-Operations excluded from the reporting scope of the Annual Report
+Operations excluded from the reporting scope of the annual report

-We exclude companies which we do not control.
-We often have no insight in the confidential performance data that is needed to collect the data for the nonfinancial indicators.
-We also exclude participations with solely commercial activities.
+We exclude our brewery in Cuba since it is has not been operational the entire reporting year, and companies which we do not control.
+We often have no insight in the confidential performance data that is needed to collect the data for the non- financial indicators.
+We also exclude participations with solely commercial activities and real estate.